marxin/texi2rst-generated/sphinx/gccint/rtl-representation/flags-in-an-rtl-expression.rst

   In an RTL dump, this flag is represented as :samp:`/j`.

-  .. index:: unchanging

-  .. index:: /u in RTL dump
+  .. index:: unchanging, /u in RTL dump

 ``unchanging``
   In ``reg`` and ``mem`` expressions, 1 means